-From the May 2007 issue of Gourmet Magazine, this recipe was featured (and trialed) on Paper Palate, by Kristen Doyle.
+From the May 2007 issue of Gourmet Magazine, this Asian meatballs with sesame lime dipping sauce recipe was featured (and trialed) on Paper Palate, by Kristen Doyle.
 We have altered it only slightly, by changing the first ingredient of milk to milk alternative.
-For a gluten-free dish, use GF bread crumbs and wheat-free Tamari in place of the soy sauce.

 “Enlivened with crisp water chestnuts and fresh cilantro, these delicate Asian-inspired veal and pork meatballs are a world away from their Italian counterpart — but they’re just as moist and irresistible.”